 Postdoc in molecular profiling of the entorhinal cortex using Patch-seq at Department of Veterinary and Animal Sciences

 The position entails molecular profiling of the entorhinal cortex in the developing human brain, intrauterine embryo injections in mice, genotyping neurons in the adult pig brain using state-of-the art patch sequencing (Patch-seq) from organotypic brain slice cultures and bioinformatic analyses of Patch-seq data.
-The position also involves several research activities overseas including a 5 month stay in a collaborator group in Pisa, Italy, a 1 month stay in a collaborator’s group in Beijing China and a 1 month stay at Harvard University, US with another collaborating group.
+The position also involves a 1 month stay at Harvard University, US with a collaborating group.

 Information on the department can be found at: https://ivh.ku.dk/english

-This project is a highly collaborative and interdisciplinary project with 8 different collaborating groups located nationally in Denmark and internationally, from China, Italy and the US.
-Your tasks will be to perform Patch-seq on porcine organotypic brain slice cultures, immunohistological evaluation of the developing human brain, mechanistic studies investigating sandwich lamination, such as using a knock down approach in combination with intrauterine embryo injections in mice, bioinformatic processing of Patch-seq data and writing of high quality manuscripts suitable for publishing in excellent journals.
+This project is a highly collaborative and interdisciplinary project with 8 different collaborating groups located nationally in Denmark and internationally, from China, Italy, and the US.
+Your tasks will be to perform Patch-seq on murine organotypic brain slice cultures, immunohistological evaluation of the developing human brain, mechanistic studies investigating sandwich lamination, such as using a knock down approach in combination with intrauterine embryo injections in mice, bioinformatic processing of Patch-seq data and writing of high-quality manuscripts suitable for publishing in excellent journals.
 You will also be expected to train guest researchers and other new incoming researchers on certain techniques/technologies and run certain events in the group such as the journal club.
-We are also looking for a person willing to travel to several of our collaborator labs with a longer planned stay in Italy, up to 5 months.
+We are also looking for a person willing to travel to our collaborator labs.
 We strive for excellence, a team-player attitude, a thirst for learning and discovering and a passion for research.
 We also encourage a small amount of teaching in one or more of our teaching courses, which could include participation in Anatomy or Physiology to Veterinarian students or Animal Scientists.